A Short Hike

 Design Choices

-Perspective and Camera Work: A unique aspect of A Short Hike is primarily the camerawork around the mountain.
+Perspective and Camera Work: A unique aspect of A Short Hike is the camerawork around the mountain.
 It does not follow the conventional 3D perspective used in shooters where the camera is above and behind the player, but instead focuses on the mountain as if it were looking towards the center.

 Art Style and Atmosphere: A Short Hike has a charming pixel art style and vibrant color palette.
 The game’s visuals evoke a sense of nostalgia and simplicity, contributing to a warm and inviting atmosphere.
 This artistic choice, combined with the tranquil and picturesque environment makes the game feel relaxing and encourages further exploration into the world.